VP of Services, 8+ Years of Client-Facing Project Management & Digital Marketing Expertise

-After all, they've taken time out of the day-to-day operations of their business to speak with a professional about improving their process.
+After all, they've taken time out of the day-to-day operations to speak with a professional about improving their process.
 To say efficiency and organization should be expected would be an understatement.

 We've found it most effective to be upfront and forthright at the outset of any relationship or conversation.
-For instance, it's common practice for our sales team to not only lay out the agency at the beginning of any phone conversation, but also ask prospects, "what do you expect to get out of this call?"
+For instance, it's common practice for our sales team to ask prospects at the beginning of any phone conversation "what do you expect to get out of this call?"

-This not only ensures that we stay on track in getting the information we need in order to qualify them and help improve their strategy, but it also allows prospects to make sure the questions, needs, and challenges they find most pressing are addressed sooner rather than later.
+This not only ensures that you stay on track in getting the information you need in order to qualify them and help improve their strategy, but it also allows prospects to make sure the questions, needs, and challenges they find most pressing are addressed sooner rather than later.

-Furthermore, a follow up phone call with a prospective client never occurs without first reviewing any previous notes, deliverables, as well as the clients website in complete detail.
+Furthermore, a follow up phone call with a prospective client never occurs without first reviewing any previous notes, deliverables, as well as the clients website or company history in complete detail.

-SImply put, the focus of any prospect phone call is never on us as the agency, but rather how our services will help to achieve the clients business goals.
+Simply put, the focus of any prospect phone call is never on your company, but rather how your services will help to achieve the clients business goals.

-They need to hear that not only will we help them achieve their business goals, but how.
+They need to hear that not only will you help them achieve their business goals, but how.

-They're investing both their time and money into the inbound marketing methodology, therefore it's only natural that a prospective client feel the need to be reassured that – above all else – this will work.
+They're investing both their time and money into your company, therefore it's only natural that a prospective client feel the need to be reassured that – above all else – your engagement will work.

 This isn't because you're trying to throw one by a prospect, or because the contract doesn't reflect what you've trying to sell.

-The reason the thought of a contract can be tricky is because a client wants to know that we have their back, and we'll do whatever it takes to get results.
+The reason the thought of a contract can be tricky is because a client wants to know that you have their back, and you'll do whatever it takes to get results.

 It's important for us to convey this to prospects.
-We're here to generate results.
-And while the contract is the binding agreement that serves as the blueprint for the entire campaign and client relationship, the overriding focus will always be to generate the results a client needs, achieve their business goals, and fulfill all the promises made.
+And while the contract is the binding agreement that serves as the blueprint for the relationship, the overriding focus will always be to generate the results a client needs, achieve their business goals, and fulfill all the promises made.

 When it's time to close a sale, transparency can often be key in getting it done and letting it slip away.